wpsocio/wp-projects/plugins/wptelegram/src/readme.txt

 Note: You can also contribute in translating this plugin into your local language.
 Join the Chat (above)

-== Installation ==

-1. Upload the `wptelegram` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the Plugins menu in WordPress.
-After activation, you should see the menu of this plugin the the admin
-3. Configure the plugin.

-**Enjoy!**

 == Frequently Asked Questions ==

 = How to create a Telegram Bot? =